 But guess what?

-So I tweaked and probably corrupted the soda bread in some eyes and added more sugar, vanilla and cinnamon.
+So I tweaked and probably corrupted the traditional soda bread recipe in some eyes and added more sugar, vanilla and cinnamon.

 - 3 cups all purpose unbleached flour